Enterprise Management Incentive (EMI) Scheme

 • What happens to any shares purchased under an option scheme if an employee resigns or is dismissed.

-• Notifying HMRC of the details of any grant of EMI options (which must be submitted within 92 days of the grant)
+• Notifying HMRC of the details of any grant of EMI options by 7th July after the end of the tax year in which the EMI options were granted.

-• Submitting an annual return of EMI details by 7th July after the end of each tax year
+• Submitting an annual return of EMI details by 7th July after the end of each tax year.

 More ChAdvice you might like